Monday, December 15, 2014

 If you follow this blog, you might remember that Lesa has been a guest before with her fabulous Buckeyes.
-Although she lives in Arizona now, she hasn't forgotten her Ohio roots.
-This past week, she's been visiting with her family in Ohio, an early Christmas visit, where among other family traditions, her mother, Elizabeth Growel, made Layered Mint Chocolate Fudge.
+For Christmas, her mother, Elizabeth Growel, always makes Layered Mint Chocolate Fudge.
 Her Mom uses mint instead of peppermint because that's the flavor the family likes best.
 As Lesa says, "It's the Perfect Christmas Fudge."

 Layered Mint Chocolate Fudge